michaeldexter/occambsd/README.md

 -u	Build and install a minimum userland without build|installworld -r	Build a release with bootable disc1 and memstick images
 	(Only supported with a standard userland)
+-t	Use tmpfs(5) for the object and work directories
 -q	Quiet mode - do not ask to continue at every major step
 ```